chromium/chromium/docs/process/merge_request.md

-Once the cherry-pick CL is prepared, you can have it approved and landed by adding Rubber Stamper (rubber-stamper@appspot.gserviceaccount.com) as a reviewer and setting Auto-Submit+1;the Rubber Stamper bot will approve and submit the CL to CQ on your behalf.
+Once the cherry-pick CL is prepared, you can have it approved and landed by adding Rubber Stamper (rubber-stamper@appspot.gserviceaccount.com) as a reviewer and setting Auto-Submit+1; the Rubber Stamper bot will approve by voting *Bot-Commit+1* label and submit the CL to CQ on your behalf.
+*Bot-Commit* is a label voted by bots to bypass code review.

 *Note: the Rubber Stamper does not provide OWNERS approval, and only works within 7 days of the original change; Googlers can learn more